+The long absences from school caused by the Covid pandemic have no doubt had a negative impact on many children, making moving up even more challenging.
 Whilst some children settle in the first couple of weeks of term, for others it will be longer process and in some cases, children may be up and down over a period of a term or more.
 It is important to remember that we are all different and we cope with change in different ways.
-Those timid nervous children who we may expect to struggle can sail through the transition, whilst their seemingly more confident counterparts can be more resistant to change.
+Those timid, nervous children who we may expect to struggle can sail through the transition, whilst their seemingly more confident counterparts can be more resistant to change.

-Moving up isn’t always easy or straightforward for children, or their parents, but there are things you can do to help smooth the transition from Junior School to Senior School.
+Moving up isn’t always easy or straightforward for children, or their parents, but there are things you can do to help smooth the transition from Primary School to Senior School.

 Broadly speaking transition is found to be smoother if a student becomes thoroughly involved in the school and if they are made to feel like they belong.
 Here are some helpful tips to help children and parents through the transition process.